18 Best Free Music Download Apps for iPhone and Android

 6. Audius

 Audius is a community-driven music app where artists can allow downloads, and you can save content for offline listening in the mobile app.
 It is popular for electronic, hip hop, and creator uploads.
+Audius is also a great place to discover future hits in hip hop and electronic music.

 Audius music dashboard